RPI-UPE/UPEProgComp/README.md

     $ cd progcomp
     $ python manage.py syncdb

+Additionally, once the database is created you must add problems that are placed in the grader folder via the administration panel (see below).

 Running the Server
 ------------------
 The local configuration file `local_settings.py` is used automatically if